5 Non-Obvious Ways to Make Data Engineers Love Working For You

 This also helps foster a culture of valuing data—and when your data engineers work in an environment where their contributions are appreciated, they’re more likely to be satisfied and excited to grow alongside the rest of the team.

-You invest in the right tooling
+You invest in the tooling data engineers love

 Another common challenge?
 Using legacy or outdated solutions to try and build a “modern data stack.”